fdcastel/cf-ddns/cf-ddns-sync.spec.md

 1. **Retrieve Current DNS A Records**: Implement a caching mechanism for DNS records following these rules:

    a.
-Cache Location: Store the cache in `/var/cache/cf-ddns/${TARGET_HOSTNAME}.cache` as a JSON file.
+Cache Location: Store the cache in `/var/cache/cf-ddns/${TARGET_HOSTNAME}.cache` as a plaintext file.

    b.
-Cache Format: The cache file should contain:
+Cache Format: The cache file must contain the known IPv4 addresses of the DNS A records for that TARGET_HOSTNAME, with one address per line.
-      - `timestamp`: Unix timestamp of when the cache was last updated.
-      - `records`: Array of DNS records from the last Cloudflare API response.

    c.
 Cache Validation:
+      - If the cache file doesn't exists or isn't readable, fetch the records from Cloudflare API.
+      - If any address in SOURCE_IPV4_ADDRESSES are not present in local cache, fetch the records from Cloudflare API.
-      - If the cache file exists, is readable, and the count of elements in SOURCE_IPV4_ADDRESSES matches the number of `records` array in the local cache, use the cached records.
+      - If the count of elements in SOURCE_IPV4_ADDRESSES differs from the count of addresses in local cache, fetch the records from Cloudflare API.
-      - Otherwise, fetch records from Cloudflare API and update the cache.
-If necessary, create the cache directory.
+      - Otherwise, use the local cached records.

    If no records are returned (from cache or API) the script should write `ERROR: Unknown host '$TARGET_HOSTNAME'.` to `stderr` and exit immediately with a status code of `1`.